klust/LUMI-EasyBuild-user/easybuild/easyconfigs/s/snakemake/README.md

       * The installation process breaks when installing ``toposort``, complaining that a ``setup.py`` is missing, but that doesn't seem to be an issue when installing with the SYSTEM toolchain.
-In factw, there is a ``pyproject.toml`` which together with ``setup.cfg`` should be sufficient, but for some reason it is not for an EasyBuild-initiated process.
+In fact, there is a ``pyproject.toml`` which together with ``setup.cfg`` should be sufficient, but for some reason it is not for an EasyBuild-initiated process.